2.15 Provisions

 37. Details of Loan given, Investment made and Guarantee given covered u/s 186 (4) of the Companies Act, 2013

-38. During the provisional assessment towards the license fees for the years 2010-11 to 2015-16 by the department of telecom (DOT), DOT has considered the revenue from the Cable business and other income for the purpose of calculating AGR or license fees.
-Demand of Rs.
-6,278.90 million was initially raised on the Company; however, revised demand of Rs.
-21,565.09 million including interest & penalty calculated up till date has been raised on Den Broadband Limited (wholly owned subsidiary) vide notice dated 20th October 2023 for the years 2011-2012 to 2015-2016.
-In view of managment and based on legal opinion obtained these are unforceable.
+38. The Company has received demand of Rs.
+6,278.90 million from the Department of Telecom (DOT) during provisional assessment towards the license fees for the years 2010-11 to 2015-16 considering revenue from the cable business and other income for the purpose of calculating AGR or license fees.
+Demand was initially raised on the Company; however, revised demand of Rs.
+21,565.09 million including interest and penalty calculated up till date has been raised on Den Broadband Limited (wholly owned subsidiary of the Company) for the years 2011-2012 to 2015¬ 2016.
+In view of management and based on legal opinion obtained, these demands are unenforceable.

-The company has filed various petitions before the Hon'ble TDSAT challenging the demand of license fees as raised by the Department.
-In all the petitions the Hon'ble TDSAT was pleased to restrain the department from taking any coercive measure for realisation of the demands.
+The Company has filed various petitions before the Hon'ble TDSAT challenging these demands.
+In all the petitions, the Hon'ble TDSAT has restrained DOT from taking any coercive measure for realisation of the demands.

 (b) provided any guarantee, security or the like to or on behalf of the ultimate beneficiaries.